Karnali25/educenter-hugo-1/exampleSite/content/english/neuron/TR069console.md

 Customer-defined groups of CPEs
 The update can be performed immediately, or scheduled for a certain time and date.
 The customer can also control the frequency and quantity of updates to reduce ACS server load.

-### Support of the full set of data models of TR-069 protocol
+### Data models of TR-069 protocol

-The solution supports the following Broadband Forum Technical Reports.
-The additional protocols support is added as the protocols are updated by the Broadband Forum.
+Most of the configuration and diagnostics is performed through setting and retrieving the value of the device parameters using Get parameter and Set parameters operations.
+Device parameters organized in a well-defined hierarchical structure that is mostly common to all device models.
+The solution supports below [Broadband Forum Technical reports.](https://cwmp-data-models.broadband-forum.org/)
 * TR-69 – CPE WAN Management Protocol
 * TR-098 – Internet Gateway Device Data Model for TR-69
 * TR-104 – DSLHome™ Provisioning Parameters for VoIP CPE